fpoirotte/fpoirotte.github.io/src/blog/2015/04/09/Various thoughts on Composer - Part 1.rst

     off the Internet.

 Think about it for a second.
-This is very similar to remote code inclusion, a security flaw that usually does great damages...
+This is very similar to remote code inclusion, a security flaw that usually does great damage...

 This vulnerability gets even scarier when you consider that Composer is then used to install dozens of other pieces of code |---| so-called "packages".
-If the installer itself can be compromised, how sure can you be that the code it installed is really the one you intended?
+If the installer itself can be compromised, how sure can you be that the code it installs is really the one you intended?

-All is not lost though.
+All is not lost, though.
 There has been `rising concern`_ about this and `other security issues`_ in Composer.
 I hope these issues will be fixed in the future.
 Meanwhile, it's a risk I am (reluctantly) willing to take because I still think the gain outweights it.